ArchipelagoMW/Archipelago/docs/entrance randomization.md

 randomized with other two-ways.
 You can set whether an `Entrance` is one-way or two-way using the `randomization_type` attribute.

-`Entrace`s can also set the `randomization_group` attribute to allow for grouping during randomization.
+`Entrance`s can also set the `randomization_group` attribute to allow for grouping during randomization.
 This can be any arbitrary string you define and may be based on player options.
 Some possible use cases for grouping include:
 * Directional matching - only match leftward-facing transitions to rightward-facing ones
 * Terrain matching - only match water transitions to water transitions and land transitions to land transitions